 CV of Dr Priya Satalkar

-Main Publications: Her most significant publications till date are linked to her doctoral research project.
-They have been published in variety of nanomedicine and ethics journals.
+Main Publications: Priya’s significant publications till date are linked to her doctoral research project on first in human trials of nanomedicine, research integrity and ‘right to die’ debate in the Netherlands.
+She has published in variety of nanomedicine and ethics journals.

 Awards and memberships: Priya was selected in the first cohort of Antelope mentorship program of university of Basel in 2014 and again in 2017.
 She has secured research funding as a PI from the Swiss Academy of Medical Sciences, SNF Early Postdoc Mobility Fellowship and ERC Marie Skłodowska Curie Individual European Fellowships.
 She is a member of European Society of Human Reproduction and Embryology and their special interest group on ‘Ethics, Law and Society’ since Sept 2017.